Dany Kane: Death

 Kane was invited to a fellow biker's wedding in the summer of 2000, and to help protect his cover police gave him $1,000 to bring as a wedding gift.
-A few days after the wedding, Kane's body was found in his suburban Montreal home with a confusing suicide note that mentioned his sexuality and conflict involved with being a biker and an informant.
+A few days after the wedding, Kane's body was found in the garage of his suburban Montreal home with a confusing suicide note that mentioned his sexuality and conflict involved with being a biker and an informant.
 Kane's suicide note stated: "Who am I?
 Am I a biker?
 Am I a policeman?
 Am I good or evil?
 Am I heterosexual or gay?
 Am I loved or feared?
 Am I exploited or the exploiter?"
 Commander André Bouchard of the Montreal police stated in an interview: "A lot of people say that we killed him, and a lot of people say that he was killed by the Hells Angels, and a lot of people say he's not dead.
 But I can tell you that he's dead, because my friend was his controller and was the one who identified him in his car.
 Dany was the best source we had.
 He'd call [the police] before he had a meeting with Mom [Boucher], and we'd put cameras in...that's how we got them.
 Dany even gave us Matticks on Beaubien Street where we got Matticks coming in there with fucking hockey bags full of money".
 Bouchard suggested that Kane killed himself because he knew that ultimately he would have to testify against the Hells Angel leaders, which would expose him as an informer.
+There has been much controversy in Canada about the fact that Kane committed 11 murders while working as a Royal Canadian Mounted Police informer with the allegation made by the journalist Paul Palango that the Mounties allowed Kane too much leeway out a desire for information about the ultra-secretive Hells Angels.